SuperHeavyBallet/ToLearnApp/ToLearnApp/README.md

 Today todo:

-- Converge Random Button/Random card area - Button Seperate, Display Card in card area
+card area
 - Generate Random Card on inital component mount

-- Remove card not removing from Completed section
+- Design more extensive preview for random card displayed

 - Adjust Completed/Not Completed to something more logical, maybe 'learnt' / 'still learning'

 - Add Counters for total array size in each section

 ^^ Add Tick box on each card, on tick move to completed, add X box in completed section for each card

+- Move Full Card display outside of Create New Card into seperate Component

 - Design New Card Input Area